jundalisay/superblist/content/en/material/principles/part-2/chapter-01.md

 ---

 The spatial layer is below the aethereal, as the 'container' of a universe in an existence made up of a multiverse.

-It leads to spacetime and sets the speed of light, since it is superior to the the 3 lower Layers of Electromagnetism, Weak Force, and Strong Force.
+It leads to spacetime and sets the speed of light, since it is superior to the the 3 lower Layers of:
+- Electromagnetism
+- Weak Force
+- Strong Force

 {{< img src="/graphics/physics/egllayers.png" alt="The 5 Layers" cap="The Spacetime Layer holds the Physical Universe which is made up of Electromagnetism, Weak Force, and Strong Force" >}}